The Santa Clarita Valley Signal

-The Santa Clarita Valley Signal is a newspaper in Santa Clarita, California.
-It was founded in 1919 as a weekly, the Newhall Signal.
-From c.
-1979 to 2016, the Signal was owned by Savannah, Georgia-based Morris Multimedia, who sold it to Paladin Multi-Media Group.
-The current owners are Richard and Chris Budman, who purchased Paladin in June 2018.
+The Santa Clarita Valley Signal is a newspaper in Santa Clarita, California, originally founded in 1919.
+The owners are Richard and Chris Budman.

 The Signal covers the city of Santa Clarita and surrounding unincorporated areas in the Santa Clarita Valley, about 30 mi northwest of downtown Los Angeles.
+It covers community news, which includes government and politics, business, elementary, secondary and college education, public safety, features, entertainment and high school and college sports within the Santa Clarita Valley.

 By 2018, it was the only newspaper serving the city.
-As at August 2018 it ha a circulation of around 8,000.
+As at August 2018 it has a circulation of around 8,000.
+The Signal has its own editorial board.

 History

+The paper was founded in 1919 as a weekly, the Newhall Signal.

+In 1963, the paper was purchased by Scott Newhall, the long-time editor of the San Francisco Chronicle.
+(Newhall, California, had been founded by Newhall's "great-grandfather during the California gold rush."
+Newhall sold The Signal in 1978, "but continued to edit [the paper] until 1988."